What Does a Midwife Do, and Do I Need One?

 How to choose a midwife

-You need to make a connection with your midwife, and feel confident that they respect your opinions and wishes when it comes to your labor and delivery.
+When selecting the right midwife, you need to make a connection and feel confident that they respect your opinions and wishes when it comes to your labor and delivery.

 CNMs can do many of the same things as doctors, and they must become registered nurses first and then complete a Master’s degree in midwifery prior to becoming certified.
 Certified Direct-Entry Midwives, on the other hand, do not need to be nurses and tend to have a narrower scope of practice than CNMs.